Edouard102/mae-restaurant/README.md

 * gunicorn
 * elephantsql
 * postgresql
-* Google Maps with the link from the share link functionality in Google Maps
 * Google fonts
-* Markdown tables generator

 # Deployment

 The project was deployed following the instructions provided by the Code Institute.

 - Create new app in heroku